 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+This policy applies to all staff and volunteers in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

-5.1 All staff
+5.1 All Staff

-All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+All staff will be given, read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2021), and review this guidance at least annually.
+A copy will always be available in the DSL safeguarding file for reference.
+In addition to this DSLs, SLT and staff who work directly with children will be given, read and understand annex B of KCSIE 2021 which contains important additional information about specific forms of abuse and safeguarding issues.